hackerfactor/SEAL/FORMATS.md

 # <seal ... s=.../>
 ```

+The PPM and PGM formats do not support appending data.

 ## PDF
 The PDF format stores data in objects.
 Objects may contain page information, structural information, comments, and more.
 Objects can also be unlinked.
 - All PDF files begin with two comments, denoted by an initial "%PDF".
 The first line identifies the PDF version and the second line is a binary sequence (an unused BOM).